arthuro555/arthuro555/README.md

 ## Tools I like:

+- My favorite languages are Rust & TypeScript.
 - I believe JSX is the ultimate templating method 😤
-- My favorite language is TypeScript, as it allows for great flexibility while still letting one move fast without breaking things.
-- I sometimes use C++ and Python.
+- I love Kubernetes!
-- I am getting really into kubernetes 😎 It's a very interesting tool!
-- I am meaning to start learning rust and elixir seriously.

 ### About me:

 I was born in Paris.
-I am 18 and just finished highschool in Bonn (Germany).
-I plan to try and get into the [KIT University](https://www.kit.edu/) after graduating from highschool.
+I grew up in Germany, and now I'm 20 and failing my Bachelors at [KIT University](https://www.kit.edu/).
 When not programming, I help moderating a few communities and I also like cooking (even though I am not skilled at it 😅).
 I really like open source software.
 Although I do not contribute to many software aside from GDevelop, I have plenty of my own 💪
+I am a member of Entropia e.V., a regional instance of Germany's Chaos Computer Club.